jjiang95/phase-1-final-project/README.md

 # Usage

 Simply enter a search term in either search bar (cocktail name OR ingredient) and press "submit".
 Then click on the card(s) that populate to reveal ingredients, measurements, and mixing instructions.
 Click "clear gallery" to reset the DOM and remove all cards.
+The "random" button generates a random cocktail recipe.

 # Contributing